yogimathius/technical_interview/README.md

 - Evaluate the code for readability, following coding standards, and adhering to best practices.
 - Look for areas where the code can be optimized or improved.
-C- heck if the code is modular and follows principles such as DRY (Don't Repeat Yourself) and separation of concerns.
+- Check if the code is modular and follows principles such as DRY (Don't Repeat Yourself) and separation of concerns.

 ### Identify potential bugs and vulnerabilities: